Sidharthtr/Placement-Management-System/README.md

-System (PMS), which will guide students, college authorities, and even companies to manage the placement process. we are building a better user interface using HTML, CSS, React JS Node JS and Express JS for the server side else MySql for database management.
+System (PMS), which will guide students, college authorities, and even companies to manage the placement process. we are building a better user interface using HTML, CSS, React JS Node JS and Express JS for the server side else MySql for database management.</br>
 The Placement Management System aims to enhance transparency, reduce manual paperwork, and foster efficient communication between students and companies.
-It provides a solid foundation for effective placement management.
+It provides a solid foundation for effective placement management.</br>

 REQUIREMENT SPECIFICATION
 -------------------------